-- 2. Tala the porcupine explores the Aquarium and encounters one of the River otters for the first time. - 3.
-Mike McGill poses with a Soupfin shark, caught while sevengill fishing, before safely returning it to the bay.
+- 2. Tala the Cape Porcupine from Southern Africa encounters one of the River otters for the first time. - 3.
+Mike McGill poses with a soupfin shark, caught while sevengill fishing, before safely returning it to the bay.

 - 1. Animal care staff train in donning immersion suits, necessary safety training delayed by shelter-inplace that the team is catching up on. - 2.
-Meghan Holst feeding baby spiny lumpsuckers - 3.
-One of two Red Octopus now in holding at the Aquarium. - 4.
+Animal Care Specialist Meghan Holst feeding baby spiny lumpsuckers in the Aqua Lab - 3.
+Red Octopus in the holding area in prep for main display tank - 4.
 Pacific spiny lumpsuckers, moments after hatching, are collected and safely moved.

-The R/V Mike Reigle, hauled out for hull cleaning and repainting, ahead of the summer collecting season.
+Research Vessel Mike Reigle, hauled out for hull cleaning and repainting, ahead of the summer collecting season.